tomzx/blog.tomrochette.com-content/agi/learning/article.md

 * The process of reducing the distance between the behavior of an agent in reaction to a stimuli and what the optimal behavior is (supervised learning since we have examples of "optimal" (or at least better than random) behavior)
 * The process of discovery where the agent is trying to accomplish some goal while minimizing/maximizing some set of metrics (for instance energy, speed, duration, power consumption, etc.)
 * The process of understanding something and being able to recall this information when needed (for instance, discovering De Morgan's laws and then making use of them when solving logical problems)
+* The acquisition of knowledge or skills through experience, study, or by being taught[^2]
+* How agents ought to take actions in an environment so as to maximize some notion of cumulative reward[^3]
 <tbc></tbc>

 # What are the methods to learn?
 <tbc></tbc>

 # Objectives
+* Minimize the amount of time spent learning
 * Increase the rate of learning
 	* Minimize inefficient learning
 		* Learning what is already learned